 Additional information to consider

-Students who are granted off-campus approval through the lottery will be required to participate in a "Good Neighbor" program.
+- Students who are granted off-campus approval through the lottery may be required to participate in a "Good Neighbor" program.
 Details will be provided in the off-campus confirmation e-mail.

 - Living off campus may affect your eligibility for student financial assistance (refer to our information on financial aid for more details).